baragona/Brightness/README.md

 Sync macbook screen brightness to non-Apple external display.
 Has a menu item to adjust brightness on all monitors simultaneously.

-It works on Catalina.
+It works on Big Sur.
 It also seems to not conflict with Night Shift.

 # Installation
 Download the precompiled app here: https://github.com/ojotoxy/Brightness/releases/tag/with-slider